 Eventually, it won’t be enough to just seek out existing enclaves.
 It’s important to also give back and build up new communities in new areas for posterity.

 I originally moved to SoCal for a job at Snapchat, largely to chase the autonomy of a smaller start-up and IPO glory and money.
 Two years later, although I still enjoy the many challenges at the company, Snap isn’t as engineering-driven as I’d hoped it would be and it no longer feels like the right decision to stay.
-I’m returning to Facebook and will be moving to New York for the new job in a few months.
+I’m moving to New York for the new job in a few months.

 Although this article urges one to take a chance on living in a minority enclave, its broader goal is to encourage the exploration of new areas and new lifestyles whenever possible.
 NYC is a true pluralism compared to SoCal and it may be meaningful for me to experience it.
 I can’t imagine what my life would be like had this two year SoCal chapter not happened.
 But who knows — maybe one day I’ll be back!